Empyreal092/Graphing_Calculator/README.md

 - Be able to solve non-automonous ODE.
 - Give user more options for parameters.
 (E.g.: change tolerence for in Secant methods and Gauss-Seidel methods).
 - Represent error bounds on the graph.
+- Optimize the Gauss Jacobi and Gauss Seidel by skipping zeros in the matrix.

 ## Authors